rtanglao/rt-ubuntu-dell-xps13-9310/README.md

 * adventures in making ubuntu work for me on a dell xps 13 9310
 * lots of this stuff will probably be an edge case because i migrated from WSL on a surface book 2, see https://github.com/rtanglao/rt-making-wsl-and-windows-work-for-me/blob/master/README.md

+## 15february2021

+* reinstalled but made sure it was encrypted when erasing disk
+* sudo apt install gnome-tweak-tool
+* install dash to panel gnome extension

-## 13janauary2020 getting ssh to work
+## 13january2021 getting ssh to work

 * I googled "No more authentication methods to try." and found the